Shurakuen Garden 衆楽園

 A hidden treasure in Tsuyama

 Many trees, shrubs, and flowers are planted around the large pond, which is the central focus of this garden.
-In spring, cherry blossoms, and in summer, lilies, crowd the pond between the four small islands.
+In spring, cherry blossoms, and in summer, water lilies crowd the pond between the four small islands.
 Fall brings fiery reds and yellows as the tree leaves change their colors, and in winter, snow covers the grounds.

 A feudal lord's place of entertainment and rest